SinterklaasJager/AR-MultiplatformTool/README.md

   <h3 align="center">AR Multiplatform Tool</h3>

   <p align="center">
-    A tool to more easily allow your AR game to share data across platforms, like PC / Mac / desktop.
+    A tool to help you analyze metadata of your Turned-based games.
     <br />
     <a href="https://github.com/wouwehb/AR-MultiPlatformTool"><strong>Explore the docs »</strong></a>
     <br />